rominator1983/completeModInstallationManual/README.md

      2. https://github.com/moddevices/mod-ui

                cd ~/mod/mod-ui

-               # this is needed to run that later
+               # this is needed to run mod-ui later.
+This is probably a ubuntu thing
                sudo apt-get remove pipenv -y
                pip install pipenv

                virtualenv modui-env
                source modui-env/bin/activate
                pip3 install -r requirements.txt
-               # this is needed to run that later
+               # this is needed to run mod-ui later.
+This is probably a ubuntu thing
                pip install pycryptodomex

+               # this is stated in requirements.txt as needed for python 3.10 (and later)
                sed -i -e 's/collections.MutableMapping/collections.abc.MutableMapping/' modui-env/lib/python3.11/site-packages/tornado/httputil.py

                make -C utils

      3. https://github.com/moddevices/mod-plugin-builder (This will take the longest)